Plugin Request Facebook (official) or Similar

 Anyway, I do agree that your suggested choice is probably the best of the options, just based on ratings and a quick glance at the support forums for each.
 Let's go with your suggestion of punting this so we can do further testing on cdev.
 (If it's going to take ages to test each social network, just start with Twitter and Facebook, as they'll be the most popular, and we can worry about the others down the line.)

-#5 Updated by Dominic Giglio almost 9 years ago
+#5 Updated by Dominic Giglio over 9 years ago

 we already have a bunch of plugins that do similar things for Twitter (and possibly other sites)

 Do you mean to say that we have existing plugins already installed that will auto post to Facebook and Twitter?
 I believe that's what Keith is really after here.
 Facebook and Twitter integration into a page is one thing.
 It's much easier to display social content on a site than it is to send your content out to one of your social networks.
 I think if we have plugins that will auto post content Keith and I should be looking at those before we add a new one.